-- Preschoolers and early elementary children may be unable to wear face coverings properly or for sustained time.
+- Preschoolers and early elementary children may be unable to wear face coverings properly or for a sustained time.

 - Masks may not be possible in high-temperature contexts or during high-intensity activities (exercise, physical work).

 The guidance for sensitivities and mental health conditions is vague and may not apply readily to your child's condition.
-If so, the school will need to make special accommodations to ensure your child can access the curriculum and make sufficient progress in a minimally-restrictive environment.
+If so, the school will need to make special accommodations to ensure your child can access the curriculum and make sufficient progress in a minimally restrictive environment.

 If you are encountering challenges in dealing with your child's school on these issues, we suggest contacting your state's bureau of special education, special education appeals, or office of special education.
 If they cannot help, we suggest consulting with advocacy groups, such as one listed at the ISER.